 Yates, K., & Nosek, C. (2018).
 To know and nurture a reader: Conferring with confidence and joy.
 Portland, ME: Stenhouse.

-Think of the review as a vehicle for examining and discussing issues raised, with an eye toward the benefit of those who might not presently have time to read the book but who nevertheless need to learn more about its basic approach.
-Reviewers should inform these readers about the merits and/or shortcomings the book may have.
+A critical book review examines and discusses issues the book itself raises or fails to raise.
+One writes a critical book review for the benefit of those who might not presently have time to read it but who nevertheless need to learn more about its basic approach.
+Reviewers should inform these readers concerning any merits and/or shortcomings the book may have.
 From information based on a well-written review, the reader may conclude that this book is either indispensable or inconsequential.

-Introduction.
-As you begin, provide a complete bibliographical entry of the book in APA style at the top of the first page.
-Then, briefly introduce the book, the author, the intended audience, and other matters that you deem germane.
+Introduction: As you begin, provide a complete bibliographical entry of the book in APA style at the top of the first page.
+Then, briefly introduce the book and the author, including biographical information about the author and the reason you chose the book.
+You may also mention other matters that you deem germane.

-Critical Evaluation.
-The main body will be concerned with thesis development.
+Critical Evaluation: The main body will be concerned with thesis development.
 That is, did the author achieve the stated purpose?
-In this section the reviewer will inspect each chapter to see how the thesis is (or is not) developed.
-Many critical book reviews will contain both praise and criticism, carefully weighed and balanced against one another.
-Be specific in your evaluations.
-Don’t just tell the reader about the publication; tell and show the reader with concrete examples and specific, cited references.
+In this section the reviewer will inspect each of chapter or section to see how the thesis is (or is not) developed.
+If the author makes progress and develops the thesis convincingly, the reviewer says so by providing concrete examples and citing page numbers.
+If the thesis is poorly developed or if the examples are inadequate to support the assertions of the author, the reviewer will point this out as well.
+Most critical book reviews will contain both praise and criticism, carefully weighed and balanced against one another.

-Conclusion.
-This final section should include the major strengths and weaknesses of the book and evaluate its value for readers who may be interested in that particular field of inquiry.
+Conclusion: This section should include the major strengths and weaknesses of the book and evaluate its value for readers.
 Your primary purpose in this section is to respond both positively and negatively to the book’s contents and presentation.
 Central to this is the basic question of whether or not the author has achieved the book’s stated purpose.